anonq115/condensing-/README.md

 # condensing-
+----------------what if the image you stored 50 gigs was obviously still 250 px by 250 px hsl accounted for then that unique picture pattern with your files are then read by a camera read and rendered by the decompressed into 3d voxels which then reveal your files, its a whole new system of zeroes and ones which is done by the gpu cores parallel the gpu cores will decode the unique pattern made and also account the hsl() and opacity , the gpu will decode the 2d image 250px by 250px then spit out the files....

 using voxels and 3d in the reader which stores information based on the picture.
 --10 layers in the reader
 -- example : https://youtu.be/O_L8Hh6ITcw?t=79